-When you don't feel like doing a full-blown art project, opt for an adult coloring book instead.
+When you don't feel like doing a full-blown art or redecorating project, opt for an adult coloring book instead.

 Spend the day at a new museum or exhibit.
-If you've seen everything in you're area already, research other local art galleries to visit.
+If you've seen everything in your area already, research other local art galleries to visit.

 Practice your photography or videography skills.
 Go to your favorite part of town or find some new subjects to record.

 Give the gift of self.
 Volunteer at an animal shelter, donate to a food pantry, or visit a senior center.